-- Time is not a barrier to learning — There is no pre-determined timetable for a student enrolled in a competency based education program.
-Instead, students take the time needed to adequately understand and comprehend the course material.
-And while acceleration is allowed, a student who requires extra time to meet a competency is also acceptable.
+There is no pre-determined timetable when enrolled in a competency-based education program.
+Instead, you can take the time to understand and comprehend the course material adequately.
+And while acceleration is allowed, if you need extra support to meet a competency, time is on your side.

 Everyone learns differently, and not every student succeeds in the typical classroom setting.
 With competency-based learning, you have the opportunity to tailor your learning style to make course material relevant to your life.

 When enrolled in a competency-based school, you are expected to work at a pace that meets your academic needs, which means that you will master competencies at different times.

 In a traditional school model, you may be able to overcome a failing test grade by doing well enough on other tests to bump up your grade.
 Unfortunately, that means you’ve missed out on mastering an important competency, which will make further learning more difficult.

 In a competency-based setting like VLACS, you continue working on concepts and skills until you demonstrate understanding.